Child Custody | Family

 What Rights Do Fathers Have?

-A father’s rights will depend on the circumstances.
+A father’s rights will depend on the circumstances at hand.

 First, fathers have a right to custody of their children.
 There are many types of custody, and some cases require a mix of of custody types to construct the ideal situation.
 The details of your case will help a judge decide the most appropriate child custody.